learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 In large React/Node.js codebases, `var` inside `for` loops iterating over async operations (e.g., firing multiple API calls) was a notorious source of race-condition bugs because all callbacks shared the same `i`.
 Migrating to `let` (or closure-capturing patterns) eliminated entire categories of production bugs.
-ESLint's `no-var` rule enforces this at scale.
+ESLint\'s `no-var` rule enforces this at scale.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>